 Car Insurance Follows the Car, Not the Driver

-There is a popular myth out there that the car insurance attaches to the driver.
+There is a popular myth out there that car insurance attaches to the driver.
 In fact, the opposite is true.
-As long the owner of the car has coverage, generally speaking, it will follow the car in most situations.
+As long as the vehicle owner has coverage, generally speaking, it will follow the car in most accident cases.
 The owner's car insurance is the primary coverage that would apply if a crash occurred.
 The driver's insurance would act as secondary insurance if necessary.

-Keep in mind, insurance matters are typically covered by state law, so be sure to check with your local regulations to learn more.
+Keep in mind that state law typically covers insurance matters, so be sure to check with your local jurisdiction's Department of Insurance to learn more about an accident claim.

-In the above example, if you were the cause of the accident due to negligence or some other reason, your sister's liability coverage would pay for the other driver's damage and possibly injuries up to the policy limit.
-Your sister would file the claim and be responsible for any resulting deductible.
+Keeping with the above example, if your sister has adequate coverage and you were the cause of the accident due to negligence or some other reason, your sister's liability coverage would pay for the other driver's damage and possibly injuries up to the policy limit.
+Your sister would file the claim and have responsibility for any resulting deductible.
 If her coverage isn't enough, that's where yours might cover the rest (assuming you have insurance).

-There are two main scenarios where the owner of the vehicle may not be liable for damages caused by a driver of a borrowed vehicle:
+There are two main scenarios where the owner of the vehicle may not have liability for damages caused by a driver of a borrowed vehicle:

-- The driver is specifically excluded on the insurance policy
+- The driver is specifically excluded from the insurance policy

 - The driver took the car without the owner's permission (and got into an accident)

-Some states don't allow for excluded drivers, including Michigan and New York.
-In most cases, however, if the excluded driver gets into an accident in your car, he or she will become liable for any resulting damages.
+Some states, such as Michigan and New York, don't allow for excluded drivers.
+In most cases, however, if the excluded driver gets into an accident in your car, they will become liable for any resulting damages.

-In the second scenario, if you take your sister's car for a joyride without her permission and get into an accident, she likely won't be held liable for your criminal actions.
-But remember: if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may become liable both civilly and criminally.
-Also, if your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely be held liable.
+If you take your sister's car for a joyride without her permission and get into an accident, she likely won't have liability for your criminal actions.
+However, if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may have both civil and criminal liability.
+If your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely have liability.

 Borrowed Car Accidents: Who Pays?
 Related Resources

 Accident in a Borrowed Car?
-Get Professional Legal Help Today
+Get Legal Advice From a Car Accident Lawyer Today